-Wealth Watch client accounts held at TD Ameritrade Institutional may be converted to TD Retail at the discretion of Wealth Watch.
+Wealth Watch client accounts held at TD Ameritrade Institutional may be converted to TD Retail at Wealth Watch's discretion, effectively terminating the investment management agreement.
 A TD Retail account conversion removes Wealth Watch authorization and management services from the client account, including trading discretion, billing permission, and online visibility.
-Circumstances prompting a TD Retail account conversion may include but are not limited to:

-the failure of a client to respond to their Advisor, to complete necessary Wealth Watch contractual paperwork, to comply with compliance requirements, to adhere to the trading and transacting best practices, and the like.
+Circumstances prompting a TD Retail account conversion may include but are not limited to failure of a client to respond to their Advisor, failure to complete necessary Wealth Watch contractual paperwork, failure to comply with compliance requirements, failure to adhere to the trading and transacting best practices, and the like.
 An account may also be converted to TD Retail if the assigned Advisor is no longer associated with Wealth Watch.
-After a TD Retail conversion, clients may receive a written notice from Wealth Watch, and will receive a welcome letter from TD Retail directly to their address of record.
+After a TD Retail conversion, clients may receive a written notice from Wealth Watch and will receive a welcome letter from TD Retail directly to their address or record.
 TD Ameritrade remains the underlying custodian, and clients retain their account ownership and access throughout the transition.